Prerequisite – Domain Name System (DNS) in Application Layer

 DNS resolves names to numbers, to be more specific it resolves domain names to IP addresses.
 So if you type in a web address in your web browser, DNS will resolve the name to a number because the only thing computers know are numbers.

 If you wanted to go to a certain website you would open up your web browser and type in domain name of that website.
 Let us use google.com.
-Now technically you really do not have to type in google.com to retrieve Google web page, you can just type in IP address instead if you already knew what IP address was, but since we are not accustomed to memorizing and dealing with numbers, especially when there are millions of websites on Internet, we can just type in domain name instead and let DNS convert it to an IP address for us.
+Now technically you really do not have to type in google.com to retrieve Google web page, you can just type in IP address instead if you already know what google’s IP address is, but since we are not accustomed to memorizing and dealing with numbers, especially when there are millions of websites on Internet, we can just type in domain name instead and let DNS convert it to an IP address for us.

 There are 13 sets of these root servers from a.root-servers.net to m.root-servers.net and they are strategically placed around world, and they are operated by 12 different organizations and each set of these root servers has their own unique IP address.
 So when root server receives query for IP address for google.com, root server is not going to know what IP address is, but root server does know where to send resolver to help it find IP address.
 So root server will direct resolver to TLD or top-level domain server for .com domain.
 So resolver will now ask TLD server for IP address for google.com.